hermessuen/electrodeProject/README.md

 "get_brodmann_areas" simply returns the number of unique brodmann areas in the data set

 "get_num_electrodes_in_area" returns the number of electrodes contained in a given brodmann area.

+"perform_sign_test" runs a Wilconsox signed rank test on the activation data compared to either Noise or the mean of the activations for all the other categories to see if there is a statistically significant difference for a particular category.